Slank: Mainstream success

-Their first album, Suit-Suit...He-He, was not released till 1990.
-This album was an enormous hit.
-Their subsequent success inspired the formation of other bands, such as Dewa.
-The album which featured the song "Memang" and "Maafkan" exploded in the market so they were rewarded BASF Award for best newcomer category.
-The album also seemed to slap the Indonesian music industry which at that time was still incessant Malay songs like Search's Issabella song.
-Solid rock and roll blues and a la SLank music finally got close to young people in Indonesia.
+Their first album, Suit-Suit...He-He, was not released until 1990.
+This album, which featured the songs "Memang" and "Maafkan", was an enormous hit and won the band the BASF Award for best newcomer category.
+The album also seemed to slap the Indonesian music industry which at that time was still incessant Malay songs like Search's Isabella song.
+Solid rock and roll blues and a la Slank music finally got close to young people in Indonesia, and their success inspired the formation of other bands, such as Dewa.
 Their distinctive style, ignorant, slengean, but friendly managed to attract the masses who were then still limited to a minority.

-In 1991, Their second album, Kampungan, achieved the same feat of success with their first album.
-The singles from this album "Mawar Merah" and "Terlalu Manis" were made in two versions.
-Fun and Sales.
-But strangely, it was precisely the song version of fun, which became hits and was often played.
+In 1991, their second album, Kampungan, achieved the same level of success as their first album.
+The singles from this album, "Mawar Merah" and "Terlalu Manis", were made in two versions: Fun and Sales.
+Unusually, it was precisely the song version of fun, which became hits and was often played.
 Here Kaka plays harmonica.
 In this village album, Slank included the song Nina Bobo.

 In December 1993, Slank releases third album, Piss!, which is a play on the word peace.
 This jargon became a trend at that time.
 The hits single of this album are "Piss" and "Kirim Aku Bunga".
 Their first three albums, awarded by BASF Indonesia for Best Selling Albums on BASF tapes in each years of released.

-1994, Slank released their fourth album Generasi Biru with the several popular hits likes "Generasi Biroe", "Terbunuh Sepi", and "Kamu Harus Pulang" entered into Indonesia's top charts.
-This is their first album that went multi-platinum status and once again awarded by BASF Indonesia for Best Selling Albums.
+1994, Slank released their fourth album Generasi Biru with the several popular hits like "Generasi Biroe", "Terbunuh Sepi", and "Kamu Harus Pulang" entering Indonesia's top charts.
+This was Slank's first album to reach multi-platinum status, and the band was once again awarded by BASF Indonesia for Best Selling Albums.

 Their fifth album, Minority, was released in January 1996.
 It featured the single "Bang Bang Tut" on the market.
 On the album, Bimbim sang a song of his title entitled "Bidadari Penyelamat".
 There is no arrangement whatsoever, only Bimbim's voice.